"Outstanding among a consistently fine ensemble [is] Ben McAteer as Dostoyevsky's representative, the resilient

 Northern Irish baritone Ben McAteer trained at the National Opera Studio in London and on the Guildhall School of Music & Drama opera course.
 Before embarking on a musical career, he studied Chemistry at the University of St Andrews.

-Recent and future operatic highlights include Marullo Rigoletto for Northern Ireland Opera, Marcello La bohème for Lyric Opera Ireland, a concert performance of Die tote Stadt as Fritz/Pierrot with the RTÉ National Symphony Orchestra, Pish Tush The Mikado and the Earl of Mountararat in Gilbert & Sullivan’s Iolanthe at English National Opera, Count Almaviva in Irish National Opera’s production of Le Nozze di Figaro, Hansel and Gretel, which he also recently performed at Regent’s Park Open Air Theatre, and Pangloss & Voltaire in Leonard Bernstein’s Candide for West Green Opera and the Xi’an Symphony Orchestra, and Grand Inquisitor The Gondoliers for Scottish Opera.
-While in residence at Scottish Opera, Ben created the role of James in the world première of The Devil Inside, for which he won Outstanding Performance in an Opera at the My Theatre Awards in Toronto.
+Recent and future operatic highlights include Eisenstein Die Fledermaus and Marullo Rigoletto for Northern Ireland Opera, Marcello La bohème for Lyric Opera Ireland, a concert performance of Die tote Stadt as Fritz/Pierrot with the RTÉ National Symphony Orchestra, Pish Tush The Mikado and the Earl of Mountararat in Gilbert & Sullivan’s Iolanthe at English National Opera, Count Almaviva in Irish National Opera’s production of Le Nozze di Figaro and Father Hansel and Gretel, which he also recently performed at Regent’s Park Open Air Theatre, Pangloss & Voltaire in Leonard Bernstein’s Candide for West Green Opera and the Xi’an Symphony Orchestra, and Grand Inquisitor The Gondoliers for Scottish Opera.
+While in residence there, Ben created the role of James in the world première of The Devil Inside, for which he won Outstanding Performance in an Opera at the My Theatre Awards in Toronto.
 He also sang the title role in Le Nozze di Figaro and toured as Guglielmo in Cosí fan tutte and Pish-Tush in The Mikado.

 Other notable roles include Falke Die Fledermaus and Goryanchikov From the House of the Dead for Welsh National Opera, Papageno The Magic Flute for Northern Ireland Opera, Sharpless Madama Butterfly at Opera Holland Park, Peter Hansel & Gretel with Clonter Opera, Des Grieux Le Portrait de Manon, Remigio La Navarraise, and Mr Webb in the European première of Ned Rorem's Our Town.